Relocating St. Joseph Farm to Burns Park

 This hybrid model balances recreational needs with the farm’s growth, ensuring both can thrive.

-• How can local farmers and volunteers get involved?
+How can local growers and volunteers get involved?

-Regular meetups and educational field days provide ongoing engagement and support for the agricultural community.
+Regular meetups and educational field days provide ongoing engagement and support for the community.

-The farm aims to promote sustainable farming practices, protect pollinator species, and restore native plant habitats to enhance biodiversity within Burns Park.
+The farm aims to promote sustainable growing practices, protect pollinator species, and restore native plant habitats to enhance biodiversity within Burns Park.

 Educational programs will focus on environmental literacy to empower visitors and residents to support resilient local ecosystems.

-The farm will lead construction and development with minimal cost to the city, relying on partnerships, grants, and community support to sustain operations and programming.
+The farm will lead construction and development with no cost to the city, relying on partnerships, grants, and community support to sustain operations and programming.

 Ongoing maintenance will involve collaboration between the farm team, volunteers, and local organizations to ensure long-term success.